github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 Push protection helps you avoid the risks associated with exposed secrets, like unauthorized access to resources or services.
 With this feature, developers get immediate feedback and can address potential issues before they become a security concern.

-Once enabled, if push protection detects a potential secret during a push attempt, it will block the push and provide a detailed message explaining the reason for the block.
-You will need to review the code in question, remove any sensitive information, and reattempt the push.
-For some {% data variables.product.prodname_dotcom %} products, more advanced features such as {% ifversion push-protection-delegated-bypass %}delegated bypass and {% endif %}the use of custom patterns are available.

 {% ifversion secret-scanning-push-protection-for-users %}

 You can enable push protection:

 * At repository/organization level, if you are a repository administrator or an organization owner.
 You will see alerts in the **Security** tab of your repository when a contributor to the repository bypasses push protection.
 * For your account on {% data variables.product.prodname_dotcom %}, as a user.
 This type of push protection is referred to as "push protection for users".
 It protects you from pushing secrets to _any_ public repository on {% data variables.product.prodname_dotcom %}, but no alerts are generated.

 {% endif %}

+For information about the secrets and service providers supported by push protection, see "[AUTOTITLE](/code-security/secret-scanning/introduction/supported-secret-scanning-patterns#supported-secrets)."

+## How push protection works

+Once enabled, if push protection detects a potential secret during a push attempt, it will block the push and provide a detailed message explaining the reason for the block.
+You will need to review the code in question, remove any sensitive information, and reattempt the push.

+By default, anyone with write access to the repository can choose to bypass push protection by specifying one of the bypass reasons outlined in the table. {% data reusables.secret-scanning.push-protection-bypass %}

+{% data reusables.secret-scanning.bypass-reasons-and-alerts %}

+{% ifversion push-protection-delegated-bypass %} If you want greater control over which contributors can bypass push protection and which pushes containing secrets should be allowed, you can enable delegated bypass for push protection.
+Delegated bypass lets you configure a designated group of reviewers to oversee and manage requests to bypass push protection from contributors pushing to the repository.
+For more information, see "TODO: link to delegated bypass."{% endif %}

 ## About the benefits of push protection